High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 1. String Cheese + Turkey Roll

-The fastest, least-thinking snack.
-Grab a string cheese and a couple slices of deli turkey, roll the turkey around the cheese, done.
-The protein is mixed (dairy and meat), which keeps your digestive system from having to process massive amounts of one type.
+The fastest, least-thinking option.
+Grab a string cheese and a couple slices of deli turkey, roll the turkey around it, done.
+The mixed dairy and meat combo keeps your digestive system from having to process massive amounts of one type.
 No refrigeration needed for a couple hours if you're on the go.

 - 1 low-fat mozzarella string cheese (6-8g protein)